 We have already talked a lot about the major health and cleanliness issues directly associated with dog poop in the above points.
 Now, we will explain how dog poop pollutes the water bodies and environment, especially with the help of rain.
 Strong rain showers transport the pet poop directly into major water bodies (like rivers, ponds etc).
 This diseases rich poop ultimately affects the aquatic animals and aquatic plants.
 Dog feces deplete the oxygen level in water as it contains the high level of nitrogen and phosphorous.
 It is so dangerous that it falls under the same EPA pollutant category as oil and runoff from abandon mines.

 Want new and exciting neighbors?
 Let your dog poop and just walk away.
 Rats just to eat your dog’s leftovers as it is their major meal.
 Registered as a big problem in urban areas, Rodents move in and start building their families in the neighborhood due to excess of pet waste in that particular area.
 Millions of homes in the United States have unwelcomed guests in the form of rats and other rodents.

 To Prevent Stool Eating

 Right now, Poop eating is one of the major problems for dog owners.
 Almost 24% of pet parents (one in four) have faced this problem at least once in their dog’s lifespan.
 Struggling with the same?
-Visit our blog to find out Why Dogs Feast on Feces?
+Visit our blog to find out why dogs eat poop?
 To prevent this occasional indiscretion from becoming a life-long habit, clean up the leftovers as soon as possible.